Thomazella/react-notepad/PROCESS.md

 Maybe the clock should be on the container, to guarantee multiple views would be synced.
 I did some experiments with `async/await` inside the components.
 At this point it seemed the first idea was simpler.
+The only downside is that having `n` views it would be necessary to maintain `n` state entries.

 ## Day 4